What Is Epilepsy?

 A doctor will diagnose epilepsy based on a patient’s medical history, description of seizures, and various diagnostic tools.
 The most important diagnostic tool is the electroencephalogram (EEG), which allows doctors to record and analyze brain waves.
 Imaging tests such as computed tomography (CT) and magnetic resonance imaging (MRI) may also be used.

 The goal of epilepsy treatment is to control seizures.
 Many different types of anticonvulsant drugs are available to treat epilepsy.
 Some patients need only one drug, while others may need to take several drugs.
-For patients who have not been helped by medication, surgery may be an option.
+For patients who have not been helped by medication, surgery or a neurostimulation device may be an option.
 Dietary changes, such as the ketogenic diet, have shown promise in helping some patients, especially children with severe epilepsy.

 Anti-epileptic drugs (AEDs) can cause many side effects.
 Pregnant women with epilepsy need to take special precautions, because some of these drugs (particularly valproate) can cause birth defects.